Shivesh777/weed-detech/README.md

 ## Want to Contribute 🙋‍♂️?

 Awesome!
 If you want to contribute to this project, you're always welcome!
 See [Contributing Guidelines](CONTRIBUTING.md).
-You can also take a look at [open issues](https://github.com/Rishit-dagli/Fast-Transformer/issues) for getting more information about current or upcoming tasks.
+You can also take a look at [open issues](https://github.com/Shivesh777/weed-detech/issues) for getting more information about current or upcoming tasks.

-## Want to discuss? 💬

-Have any questions, doubts or want to present your opinions, views?
-You're always welcome.
-You can [start discussions](https://github.com/Rishit-dagli/Fast-Transformer/discussions).

 ## License